 Gian Luca Pasin is a Ph.D.
 Candidate at the University of Milan with the NASP Economic Sociology and Labor Studies Program.
 He holds a one-year MA in Economics at the Collegio Carlo Alberto (Turin) and a Master’s Degree in Statistics, Economics and Business from the University of Bologna.
-He has also worked as research assistant at the University of Turin.
+He is currently post-doc fellow at the National Research Council (CNR), Rome.
 His research interests are in the field of behavioral game theory and experimental methods applied to social dilemmas, i.e., the role of the interaction between incentives and social norms in shaping individuals’ tax morale.